-In compliance with provisions of the Corporate Bodies Regulations, adopted pursuant to the Supervisory Regulations on Corporate Governance and in line with the recommendations of the New Corporate Governance Code, the Bank periodically carries out the self-assessment process on the functioning of the Board and its Committees, as well as their size and composition.
+In compliance with provisions of the Corporate Bodies Regulations, adopted pursuant to the Supervisory Regulations on Corporate Governance and in line with the recommendations of the New Corporate Governance Code, the Bank annually carries out the self-assessment process on the functioning of the Board and its Committees, as well as their size and composition.

-For the performance of the self-assessment process, FinecoBank, as in the previous year, made use of the company Key2People as an independent external consultant, selected with the aid of the Appointments Committee and engaged to provide advice during each stage of the process.
+In relation to the financial year, for the performance of the self-assessment process, FinecoBank, as in the previous year, made use of the company Egon Zehnder as an independent external consultant, selected with the aid of the Appointments Committee and engaged to provide advice during each stage of the process.
 That company, chosen based on its experience and expertise in corporate governance matters, is acknowledged as possessing the neutrality, impartiality and independence of mind required by the Corporate Bodies Regulations.

-The process is divided into the following steps:
+The process consisted of the following steps: